 Why it is Necessary to Buy Mediclaim Insurance in India

 Health problems are rising, even in the younger generation, owing to the drastic change in our lifestyles and the increasing pollution around us.
-Furthermore, on an average, the healthcare costs have been growing at the rate of 15% every year.
+Furthermore, on average, healthcare costs have been growing at a rate of 15% every year.
 Hence, having mediclaim insurance to meet any sudden or planned medical requirements is a must as buying a health cover is a much cheaper option for anyone than spending all their savings on treatment.

 Historically, it has been observed that Indians mostly rely on their savings to meet medical requirements, sudden or planned, and end up wiping off their savings.
 In fact, some people cannot even access healthcare.
 Hence, having health insurance is very essential as it secures you against a range of health problems and also gives you financial stability and peace of mind.

 Should a Mediclaim Policy be Mandatory for Everyone?

 The scenario of health insurance is quite dismal in India.
 But, unless healthcare becomes accessible to everyone equally, India cannot develop in a proper manner.
 Most people in India have to put up with the poor quality of health care, while many people are not able to access healthcare at all.
 This is why it is very important to make health insurance mandatory for everyone.
 Whether it is individual or family health insurance, being insured is an essential part of attaining financial freedom and peace of mind.